LIVING FOREVER

 Your frozen head might linger for centuries in a museum while other souls gallivant about the universe.

 You might be reincarnated as a plastic lawn flamingo or seated Buddha or garden gnome.
+Or into an unbreakable cycle of servitude.

 Emily C. Skaftun’s debut collection brings you flippant wish-granting fish, flying tigers, foul-mouthed fairies, rogue robots, vengeful trees, medical dreams, interstellar squirrels, murderous teddy bears, magic-helmet-wearing rollergirls, rampaging aliens, a dash of eldritch horror, and a sprinkle of ghosts.